Harry E. and Bernice M. Moore Fellowship for Doctoral Research

-- Match between the respondent’s dissertation project and the stated purpose of the fellowship.
+- The fit between the dissertation project and the fellowship’s focus on the human experience in crisis.

 - Demonstration of respondent’s strong research background with a primary interest in the mental health aspect of crises, stress and adversity.

-- Research significance to the field of mental health and mental health in Texas.
+- Compelling case made for the research significance to the field of mental health.
 If research is being conducted outside of Texas, respondent should explain the significance to the people of Texas.

 With preference given to:

-- Participation of recipients of mental health services and their families in the dissertation project design, planning and implementation
+- Research that includes the participation of recipients of mental health services and their families in designing and implementing the project.

 - Research with important implications for underserved communities in the area of mental health